korakoss/minicompiler/DEVNOTES.md

 # Current thing

-HIR->Assembly codegen
+- HIR->Assembly codegen
     - compiling scope blocks
         - somehow we need to know what the stack offsets are on all upstream variables
         - and the max space requirement on dowstream branches. or something
     - when compiling expressions, we need to get the right offsets
     - we also need to make the assembly line up
         - it'd be nice to just batch-compile all the blocks and then emit them in some order
+- nicer scripts (see Rough Edges section)

 # Next steps